nicholasegurley/docker-simple-LMStudio-web-ui/README.md

 ### Backend Issues

 1. **"Failed to save settings" or "Failed to refresh models" errors**:
-   - Ensure the backend server is running: `cd backend && python -m uvicorn app.main:app --host 127.0.0.1 --port 8001`
+   - Ensure the backend server is running: `cd backend && python -m uvicorn app.main:app --host 0.0.0.0 --port 8001`
    - Check that you're running the server from the `backend` directory, not the project root
    - Verify all dependencies are installed: `pip install -r requirements.txt`
+   - Check Docker logs: `docker compose logs backend` for detailed error messages

 2. **"ModuleNotFoundError: No module named 'app'"**:
    - Make sure you're running uvicorn from the `backend` directory